avernois/devfriendlyplaces/readme.md

 ```

+please note:

-please note that the ``places`` is a list, append as many places as you want.
+* The ``places`` is a list, you can append several places.
+* For more readbility, the fields "name", "lat" and "long" are mandatory.
+Add
+  as many details as needed to provide complete information.

 Once your pull request is merged and deployed, your map will be accessible at http://yourlocation.devfriendlyplaces.net.